SubZtep/liligame/README.md

 # ㄥ丨ㄥ丨Ꮆ卂爪乇

-An online mini-game that demonstrates web socket connections by displaying touches on a shared canvas.
+An online mini-game that demonstrates WebSocket [connections](https://github.com/SubZtep/wspp) by displaying touches on a shared canvas.

 ## Development

-Install packages:
+Clone the project and install dependency packages packages:

 ```sh
 npm ci --include=dev